xyproto/permissions2/README.md

 ----------------

 * "bcrypt" is used by default for hashing passwords. "sha256" is also supported.
 * By default, all new password will be hashed with "bcrypt".
-Old password hashes will be checked with both sha256 and bcrypt, for backwards compatibility.
-Only old hashes with the length of a sha256 hash will be checked with sha256.
-To disable this behavior, and only ever use bcrypt, set the password hashing algorithm to "bcrypt".
-Example: `userstate.SetPasswordAlgo("bcrypt")`
+* For backwards compatibility, old password hashes with the length of a sha256 hash will be checked with sha256.
+To disable this behavior, and only ever use bcrypt, add this line: `userstate.SetPasswordAlgo("bcrypt")`

 Coding style
 ------------